kubernetes-sigs/gateway-api/geps/gep-5091/index.md

 inspect or act on the **body** of a request or response.
 This gap creates friction in several areas:

-### No Body Access in Gateway API
+### No API Mechanism for Response Access and Modification

-Gateway API's `HTTPRoute` filters (`RequestHeaderModifier`, `RequestRedirect`, `URLRewrite`, `RequestMirror`, `ExtensionRef`) all operate on request metadata.
-None can read or act on the request body.
-This means common patterns like "route based on a field in the JSON body" require implementation-specific extensions with no portability.
+Gateway API's `HTTPRoute` filters (`RequestHeaderModifier`, `RequestRedirect`, `URLRewrite`, `RequestMirror`, `ExtensionRef`, `ExternalAuth`) all operate on request metadata.
+They can read the request body but none can read or act on the response body.
+This means patterns for response access and modification require implementation-specific extensions with no portability or are incompatible with the required protocol (ext_authz).

 ### AI Inference Requires Body-Level Decisions